poppopstudio/ascend_helper/README.md

 # Ascend Helper

-TODO: write some documentation.
+Provides helper code for the Ascend project.

 ## Requirements

-This module requires no modules outside of Drupal core.
+This module forms part of the Ascend suite of modules from PopPop.Studio